Azure-Samples/azure-intelligent-edge-patterns/edge_k8s_gpu_sharing/kubernetes_gpu_sharing_one_node.md

 Please follow the instructions in [Deploying model to Kubernetes](../machine-learning-notebooks/deploying-on-k8s/Readme.md) to make sure you have a GPU-capable node on your vm.

+If you need to install docker, follow the instructions at [Nvidia cloud native containers](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+And if you need to install the drivers, see [Azure VM driver stup](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup) or related.
+You might have to upgrade your system and/or drivers to work.

 Please see [NVIDIA webpage](https://docs.nvidia.com/datacenter/kubernetes/kubernetes-upstream/index.html#kubernetes-run-a-workload) if you have any problems.

-You should be able to run nvidia-smi:
+Before moving forward, you should be able to run nvidia-smi:

     $ sudo docker run --rm --runtime=nvidia nvidia/cuda nvidia-smi
     +-----------------------------------------------------------------------------+